-The decision to relax protective actions will be made by Incident Command in consultation with the county Public Health Director, Director of Emergency Management and the on-scene commander.
+The decision to relax protective actions will be made by Incident Command in consultation with the Health Officer in the jurisdictional county from the Florida Department of Health, Director of Emergency Management and the on-scene commander.
 Re-entry operations will be coordinated from either the county EOC or on-scene command post.
 Re-entry will be considered when chemical concentrations in air, water and ground are below established levels of concern in the affected areas (downwind portions of the vulnerable zone).
-Upon the determination by the county Public Health Director that the environmental conditions in the affected areas are safe for public access, protective actions will be relaxed and reentry will be authorized.
+Upon the determination by the Health Officer in the jurisdictional county from the Florida Department of Health that the environmental conditions in the affected areas are safe for public access, protective actions will be relaxed and reentry will be authorized.